-If the master values are not available in either inp or frd format but in any other format which can be read by cgx (isaac, openFoam ..) you may write them in frd format with the "send" command.
+If the master values are not available in either inp or frd format but in any other format which can be read by cgx (isaac, openFoam ..) you may write them in frd format with the "send" command to be usable as a master.